Darklight-03/boss-rush-game/README.md

 web address: teamproject1.ddns.net:3000

+## Instructions

+to play the game, there are 3 commands to start:
+o creates a lobby. **Only press this once**
+p joins the first lobby created. **press this only on clients that did not create the lobby, and only join with up to 2 additional clients**
+l starts the game **press this on the host of the lobby**

+all of this functionality will later be added to menus.

 ## Requirements

 To play the game, all that you need is a browser capable of running a unity game.
 This should work on all major browsers.